Tejas17134/tejas-demo1/README.md

 # tejas-demo1
-this is my first github repository author - Tejas Charhate
+this is my first github repository, author - Tejas Charhate